darylldan/course-planner/README.md

 </h2>

 Feel free to contribute to my terrible code!
 Just submit a PR to `dev` branch and I will review them whenever I am available.

+[Link](https://www.figma.com/file/QTETttMa7UlVkCQTof1Ret/Course-Planner?type=design&node-id=0%3A1&mode=design&t=BNRJdFKncQpnlUCf-1) to the Figma file I used when creating mock ups of screens.